 The reservoir is dog friendly, it is advised to have your dog on the lead especially during spring/summer as there can be often sheep and cattle nearby.

 The walk is not suitable for wheelchairs but there are 2 disabled spaces within the car park.
 During the summer months, there are also days that the ice cream man is parked in the main car park.

 Swinsty Reservoir is another of the stunning reservoir located within the Washburn Valley.
 It is also owned by Yorkshire Water along with Fewston Reservoir, Thruscross and Lindley reservoir.
 Here you can carry on seeing the same stunning views over the valley and surrounding areas.

 The walk itself is roughly 3 miles long with clear and consistently wide footpaths which are well surfaced.
-It is a calm, flat and smooth so it is great for those looking to enjoy a slower pace or just take in the scenery.
+It’s calm, flat and smooth and therefore great for those looking to enjoy a slower pace or just take in the scenery.

 It is said that autumn is a favourite time of year to come among returning guests to the reservoir with the beautiful trees turning stunning shades of orange, red and brown.
 There is also said to be sightings of geese enjoying the reservoir before migrating north.